jessica-whelan/16S-Microbiome/CITATION.md

 ## References / Package Citations

-When using or adapting this pipeline, please cite the following R packages as appropriate:
+To properly acknowledge the authors of the software used in this pipeline, please cite the following R packages:

 - **phyloseq**
   McMurdie, P.J. & Holmes, S. (2013). phyloseq: An R package for reproducible interactive analysis and graphics of microbiome census data. *PLOS ONE*, 8(4), e61217. https://doi.org/10.1371/journal.pone.0061217